ADS are once again holding a Defence Commercial Workshop training session due to popular demand.

 Single source defence contracts for the UK are now regulated by law within a Single Source Procurement Framework established by Part 2 of the Defence Reform Act 2014.
 The law governs how contracts are costed, what profit is allowed, how pricing mechanisms work and gives MOD significant open book access to the contractor's data.
 Understanding the rules is therefore vital to ensure a price is valid and will withstand scrutiny.

 - An outline of pricing, negotiating, costing and reporting on single source contracts that are subject to the legislative framework established by the Defence Reform Act

 - Opportunity to become aware of the latest regulations and statutory guidance

 - The Workshop will provide a framework within which companies can reach decisions about pricing and reporting relevant to their internal structure and methods

 Workshop content includes

 - Review of when legislation applies

-- Review of the allowable cost rules, including changes made in the February 2018 issue of the Allowable Cost Guidance
+- Review of the latest allowable cost rules, and possible changes in the next update

 - Review of contract profit rate risk and incentive adjustments